 When I was a teenager, our telephone hung on a wall in the kitchen.
 When I was on the phone, my parents knew it.
-And when I talked for too long, ignoring homework or staying up past my bedtime, they knew that too—and more often than not yelled at me to “Hang up!”
+And when I talked for too long, ignoring homework or staying up past my bedtime, they knew that too.
+And more often than not, they yelled at me to “Hang up!”

 How times have changed.

-These days, with devices that range from cell phones to computers—and increasingly a single device that does it all—teenagers have round-the-clock access to, well, everyone and everything: texting, Snapchat, YouTube, Twitter, email, friends, foes, strangers and much, much more.
+These days, with smart phones that do it all in addition to computers and tablets, teenagers have round-the-clock access to, well, everyone and everything: texting, Snapchat, YouTube, Twitter, email, friends, foes, strangers and much, much more.

 And, let’s face it: we parents often have no idea what our teenagers are up to.
 These devices are not hanging on our kitchen walls.
-Teenagers can take them wherever they want—and they do, even to bed.
+Teenagers can take them wherever they want—and they do.

 Of course, there are upsides to all this.
 Thanks to cell phones, we can reach our teenagers when we need to and, more importantly, they can reach us.

 But, experts warn that there are pitfalls too.
 Spending too much time online can mean missing out on sleep or neglecting schoolwork.
-Social media and teenagers can be a volatile mix.
+Social media and teenagers have proven to be a volatile mix.
 And teenagers sometimes make poor decisions with technology—such as texting while driving or sexting—that can have severe consequences.

 There’s no doubt that managing our teenagers’ use of technology can feel overwhelming.
-But it shouldn’t, say the experts and parents whom Your Teen interviewed for this month’s issue.
+But it shouldn’t, say the experts and parents whom Your Teen interviewed.

-“This is no different than anything else we have to manage for our teenagers,” stresses Dr. Georgette Constantinou, a pediatric psychologist at Akron General Hospital.
-Read on to find out how:
+“This is no different than anything else we have to manage for our teenagers,” stresses Dr. Georgette Constantinou, retired director of Akron Children’s Hospital Division of Pediatric Psychiatry and Psychology.

 What are they doing with them?
 Well, it will come as no surprise to any parent of a teenager that they’re texting.
-On average, teenagers send 50 text messages a day—or 1,500 a month—according to the Pew Project, though about 30 percent (and growing) of teenagers are sending upwards of 100 texts a day.
+On average, teenagers send over 100 text messages a day—or 3,339 a month—according to the Pew Project.

 When Nicole Klinkhamer moved in with her fiancé and his two teenage daughters late last year, she knew that it wouldn’t always be smooth sailing.
 The Chicago-area native anticipated the inevitable challenges of being a stepmother to two teenagers.
 But, she never thought that technology would stand in the way of getting to know, much less bond, with her soon-to-be stepdaughters.